An Adverb is a word used to modify any part of speech, except a Noun, a Pronoun, and an Interjection.

 Adverbs of Manner

-The largest class of Adverbs of Manner comes from Adjectives ending in -ly, such as: clearly, closely, correctly, bravely, badly, sadly, slowly, quickly, luckily, etc.
+Adverbs of Manner: Adverbs of manner, including well, thus, and those formed from adjectives ending in -ly, like clearly, closely, correctly, bravely, badly, sadly, slowly, quickly, luckily, etc., constitute the most extensive category.

 Manner | Examples |